beginning of content

 Not all trans or gender diverse people experience gender dysphoria.

-People with gender dysphoria need to get gender affirming care.
-Delays in this can make symptoms worse and lead to further declines in your mental health and wellbeing.
+People with gender incongruence need gender affirming care.
+This is especially true if you have gender dysphoria.
+Delays in this can make your symptoms worse and lead to declines in your mental health and wellbeing.

 Different people need different types of gender affirming care.